heptarch/heptarch.github.io/projects.md

 ### 2.3 <a href="#tbc">The recipe</a><a id="sec-2-3" name="sec-2-3"></a>

-So, to state it crudely, the IAS (at least in Feynman's view) is all freedom and no domain of application, and Big Tech is all domain of application and no freedom.
+So, to state it crudely, the IAS is all freedom and no application, and Big Tech is all application and no freedom.
 Creative applied research needs both.

-Bell Labs did not pour excess capital into whimsical moonshots.
-Everything they did was motivated; it was important; it was focused.
-But because the.
-They could afford to let researchers be themselves, rather than corporate peons, and good management directed the idiosyncratic energies---the physicists and engineers, the foxes and hedgehogs, the goofballs, geniuses and jerks---into collectively useful channels.
+We can tentatively list some ways that Bell made it happen:
+- Academic freedom
+- Clear and robust division of labour
+- Stimulating domain of application
+- Enforced focus
+- Enforced cross-disciplinar interaction